Education

 Personal, Social, Health and Citizenship Education (PSHCE)

 The Hope Service runs a rolling programme of PSHCE themes throughout the year which are adapted to support the specific needs of the young people who attend.
 Aspects of healthy lifestyles are delivered as part of the activity programme at the Hope service, through cooking, sports-based and outdoor activities.
-Self development topics, such as Anger Management, Self Esteem, E Safety and Smoking Awareness are delivered by specialist staff within the Hope service or visiting professionals.
+Self development topics, such as Anger Management, Self Esteem, E Safety and Smoking Awareness are delivered by specialist staff within the Hope Service or visiting professionals.
 Cultural aspects of the programme are delivered both within the day programme and during targeted sessions.

 Special Educational Needs (SEN)